mukhal/deep-learning-papers-notes/papers/model-all.md

 * Most multi-task learning in Speech Recognition, Machine Translation and Computer Vision involved tasks taken from *the same domain*.
 In the paper, they try to answer the question of whether it's possible for one **MultiModel** to learn multiple tasks from multiple domains.

-* **Modality Networks** : For each domain, there's a modality net responsible for converting inputs from the external domain into a *unified representation* to be processed by the MultiModel.
+* **Modality Networks** : For each domain, they propose a modality net responsible for converting inputs from the external domain into a *unified representation* to be processed by the MultiModel.
 Modality networks are *domain specific* rather than *task-sepecific*.
 So, for instance, machine translation tasks, share the same modality net.
 They use 4 such nets for text, image, audio and categorical data.

 * Although the easy choice was to set a fixed size for the unified representation across all tasks, they chose to make it variable-sized.